santhosh-103/santhosh-103/README.md

 ## 🚀 About Me

-- 🎓 B.E. in Computer Science and Engineering (VSBCETC, 2026)
+- 🎓 B.E. in Computer Science and Engineering
-- 🔭 Currently Learning: Angular.js, MERN Stack, Spring Boot & UI/UX
+- 🔭 Currently Learning: Java & DSA
 - 💬 Open to discussions about **Web Development, JavaScript, or Frontend Tools**
-- 🎮 Hobbies: Coding, Poster/Video Editing, Game Development
+- 🎮 Hobbies: Coding, Web Development
 - 😄 Fun Fact: *“First, solve the problem.
-Then, write the code.”* – John Johnson
+Then, write the code.”*

 ---